 Not altogether, but stop spending your entire well of energy throwing yourself at a problem that you KNOW you look ridiculous on, just because it's a harder grade than your friend just struggled up.

-If I were you (which I'm not, thank goodness), here's how my time in the gym would look until I could regularly onsite 11b and consistently climb V3 or V4 without jumping, campusing, whining, crying or my feet flailing around like an idiot:
+If I were you, (which I'm not, thank goodness), here's how my time in the gym would look until I could regularly onsight 11b and consistently climb V3 or V4 without jumping, campusing, whining, crying, or my feet flailing around like an idiot:

 1. Warm up for an hour on very easy climbs.
 Do them perfectly and smoothly.
 DO NOT adjust feet after looking away from them, blindly searching for a better part of the foothold.
 EVER.
 True, you have a point...
 Chris Sharma barely uses his feet sometimes.
 That's because he can.
 When he does use his feet, you'll never see him blindly readjusting them.

-3. All other time....Volume.
+3. All other time....volume.
 Mileage.
-If route climbing, link several easy climbs.
+If you're route climbing, link several easy climbs.
 Climb at every angle in the gym.
 Crimps.
 Slopers.
 Pockets.
-If bouldering, do ALL of the problems that are easier than your top grade.
+If you're bouldering, do ALL of the problems that are easier than your top grade.
 Again, do them all perfectly.
 None of that muscling through.
 Mileage, mileage, MILEAGE!
-All these moves have to become automatic for you to access them at a moments notice.
+All these moves have to become automatic for you to access them at a moment's notice.
 Your bag of tricks can never be big enough.

-4. 2-3 times a month I'd allow myself a night to try something really hard.
+4. 2-3 times a month, allow yourself a night to try something really hard.
 Get bouted.
 Get a glimpse of movement you can barely understand.
 When trying something hard, come up with your own solutions, but always pay close attention to how the better climbers do it, particularly those who appear to float through moves you can barely muster.
 Try to emulate their movements.
 Yes, I know that your way works for you.
-Try it their way too.
+Try it their way, too.
 Why not get better at both ways?